 Hip hip hooray!
 U.S. citizens traveling to Vietnam now have a simplified process for obtaining travel visas directly from the Vietnam government.
 As reported by our friends over at The Flight Deal, Vietnam recently introduced an e-Visa (electronic visa) application system for citizens of 40 countries, including the United States and United Kingdom.
 Sorry Canada and Mexico, you guys are not included in this list yet.
-Vietnam e-Visas will allow citizens of these 40 countries to visit Vietnam for up to 30 days.
+This new Vietnam e-Visa will allow citizens of these 40 countries to visit Vietnam for up to 30 days.

 The 40 countries included in the Vietnam e-Visa program are Armenia, Argentina, Azerbaijan, Belarus, Brunei, Bulgaria, Chile, China, Columbia, Czech Republic, Cuba, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Kazakhstan, Luxembourg, Mongolia, Myanmar, Norway, Panama, Peru, Philippines, Poland, Romania, Russia, Slovakia, South Korea, Spain, Sweden, Timor Leste, United Kingdom, United States, Uruguay and Venezuela.

 This new two-year, e-Visa pilot program will be in addition to the current Vietnam travel visa processes in place.
 Holders of the new Vietnam e-Visas will be allowed to arrive into Vietnam through any of the eight international airports including Da Nang, Hanoi and Ho Chi Minh; any of the 13 international land border crossings; or by any of the seven seaports including Da Nang, Ho Chi Minh City and Vung Tau.
 No word has been confirmed yet regarding the arrival by rail.

 Vietnam e-Visas will cost you a flat fee of $25 USD for a 30-day, SINGLE-ENTRY visa.
 Your 30 days will start when you arrive into Vietnam, not when your e-Visa is approved.
 This visa will only be valid for a single entry into Vietnam for up to 30 days, meaning you can’t fly into Vietnam, stay for a few days, travel to Cambodia and then return to Vietnam for your flight back to the United States.
 You can only enter Vietnam once.
 If you need a multiple-entry visa or want to stay in Vietnam for longer than 30 days, you can read my post here on how to obtain a Vietnam travel visa here.